mariojy10/NeuralSIGHT-CapstoneProject/README.md

 ```

 ## Model Evaluation
-The model was trained from CBIS-DDSM using YOLOv4 pretrained weights from COCO then was evaluated on MIAS and INbreast:
+The model was trained from CBIS-DDSM using YOLOv4 pretrained weights from COCO then evaluated on MIAS and INbreast databases:
 |    Test dataset    |  AP50  | Precision | Recall | F1-Score |
 | :-------------: | :-----: | :-----: | :------: | :------------: |
 | MIAS | 45.73 | 0.705 | 0.534 | 0.608 |